Paul Milone

-Paul Milone is a retired American soccer forward who played professionally in the Major Indoor Soccer League.
+Paul Milone is an American retired soccer forward who played professionally in the Major Indoor Soccer League.

 Milone attended Princeton University, where he was a 1977 First-Team All-American soccer player.
 In 1978, the San Diego Sockers of the North American Soccer League drafted Milone.
 He never cracked the first team and in February 1979, he signed with the Pittsburgh Spirit of the Major Indoor Soccer League.
 He played only one season, scoring seven goals in eight games.
 He left the Spirit and entered graduate school at the University of Virginia.
 While at UVA, Milone assisted Bruce Arena with the University of Virginia men's soccer team.